Sharon-B/Inside-Out/TESTING.md

 * If the form is not valid users are advised to check the form for errors.
 * Once the payment is processed successfully a checkout success page is displayed with an overview of the order.
 * Once the payment is confirmed a confirmation email is sent.
-* For registered, logged in users the order is saved to their order history which can be viewed from their profile page.
+* For logged in users the order is saved to their order history which can be viewed from their profile page.
-* Logged in users have the option to save their payment details to their profile, once this box is checked their payment details are saved to their profile and the form will be prepopulated the next time they make a purchase.
-* Users who are not logged in are advised to register and or login in order to save their details.
-* The amount to be charged to the card is displayed under the checkout button.

 ## Checkout Success Page: